Updated: A Guide To Mandatory Vaccinations For Babies In Singapore

 Your baby will be administered 3 doses of the Hepatitis B vaccine.
 The 1st will be at birth, the 2nd dose at 1 month and the 3rd at 6 months.

-Your baby will be administered 3 doses of the DPT vaccine, from months 3-5.
+Your little one should receive 3 doses of the DPT vaccine from months 3-5.
 This 3-in-1 baby immunisation is to protect your child against Diphtheria, Whooping cough and Tetanus.

 - Diphtheria is a very serious disease that can make a person unable to breathe, cause paralysis, or even heart failure.

 - Pertussis causes repeated spells of coughing that can make it difficult to eat, drink, or breathe.

 - Tetanus, also called lockjaw, is caused by a bacterium that is common in the soil.
 When this germ gets into an open cut or wound, an unprotected person can contract tetanus, which creates serious muscle spasms that can be strong enough to snap the spine.

 Poliomyelitis is caused by poliovirus and primarily affects young children.
 The virus lives in the throat and intestinal tract and is spread through contact with the stools of an infected person.